spiceai/demos/content-aware-ai/script.md

 "In this example, we need to query archival messaging data stored in our S3 datalake using Databricks, journal data stored in PostgreSQL, and combine that with the application's messaging data."

-"That's two datasets, but most enterprises have many more.
+"That's two data sources, but most enterprises have many more.
 And that can often lead to data management nightmare."

 ## Spice Federated Data and AI